The Gospel of Jesus Christ - What Paul Preached

 It is contradicting him.

-Wellspring attempts to resolve this contradiction by teaching that the Holy Spirit may be “with” a person but not yet “in” them.
+Wellspring attempts to resolve their contradiction of the apostle Paul by teaching that the Holy Spirit may be “with” a person but not yet “in” them.
 Paul makes no such distinction.
 For Paul, the Spirit’s presence in the believer is what defines belonging to Christ and marks the moment of faith.

-A framework that separates belief from indwelling - placing the Spirit alongside the believer until a later condition is met - does not come from Paul’s letters, but reflects a delayed-regeneration model historically associated with Oneness Pentecostal theology.
+This framework that separates belief from indwelling - placing the Spirit alongside the believer until a later condition is met - does not come from Paul’s letters, but reflects the teaching historically associated with Oneness Pentecostal doctrine.

 In the closing prayer, the preacher asks the Lord to speak by “the Spirit that is resident within us.”
 Yet under Wellspring’s own teaching, some present - those who have not spoken in tongues - are said not to have the Spirit resident within them, only 'with them'.
 The prayer therefore either contradicts the doctrine or silently excludes part of the congregation.
 The tension is created not by misunderstanding, but by the theology itself.